WHAT CAN I KEEP IF I FILE FOR A CONSUMER PROPOSAL OR BANKRUPTCY?

-You may be worried about what you are required to give up in order to file for a consumer proposal or bankruptcy in Edmonton.
-Understandably, money is already tight and the idea of giving up assets you need and worked hard for seems overwhelming.
+You may be worried about what you are required to give up to file for a consumer proposal or bankruptcy in Edmonton.
+Understandably, money is already tight, and the idea of giving up assets you need and worked hard for seems overwhelming.

 Fortunately, if you file for a consumer proposal, you are not required to give up any assets, including your house or car.
 The ability to keep your assets is one of the reasons why a consumer proposal has such an appeal.

 If you file for bankruptcy, you do not need to give up all of your assets either.
-Bankruptcy exemptions exist for reasonable living expenses and to enable you to still earn a living.
+Bankruptcy exemptions exist for reasonable living expenses and to enable you to earn a living still.
 Bankruptcy is not meant to be a punitive process.

 Bankruptcy is governed federally by the Bankruptcy and Insolvency Act, which defines three kinds of exemptions:

 - Property you hold in trust for other persons.

 - GST credit payments and prescribed payments relating to your family’s essential needs; and